-Firstly, a brain scan will be scheduled at the Magnetic Resonance Imaging and Spectroscopy Center (MRISC) situated on 740 Rose Street, Lexington 40536.
-This brain scan session will last an hour.
-All other research procedures will be conducted at the TMS Research Suite, Department of Psychiatry, 245 Fountain Court, Lexington, Kentucky 40509.
-You will need to come in once for the study.
-This visit will take 3 hours and then we will transport you to MRISC for another brain scan session after the TMS session at 245 Fountain Court.
-This scan session will also last one hour.
-The total amount of time you will be asked to volunteer for this study is 10-12 hours over the course of three days.
+The research procedures will be conducted at the TMS Research Suite, Department of Psychiatry, 245 Fountain Court, Lexington, Kentucky 40509 and at the MRI Scanning Center (MRISC), located at 740 Rose Street, Lexington, 40536.
+You will need to come in three times during the study.
+Each of these visits will take three to four hours.
+The total amount of time you will be asked to volunteer for this study is 10-12 hours over the three days.